equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 ### How long did it take?

+The service had a quite fast business logic code resulting in constructing a SQL that would update couple of fields on a table.

-For our setup/task (just update few fields on a table) the process of probing different batch sizes & Sidekiq thread numbers with couple of thousands/millions records took about 5 hours.
+The process of probing different batch sizes & Sidekiq thread numbers with couple of thousands/millions records took about 5 hours.
 We ended up with 5 threads on 40 Standard 2x Heroku dynos.

 Then the actual run of the script with rest of the  half a billion records was finished by the morning (I've run it like 11 PM, I've checked 7AM next day and all was finished).

 > We ([PostPilot](https://www.postpilot.com/)) use [Judoscale](https://elements.heroku.com/addons/judoscale) so the dyno number was back to 0 by the morning.